tberg12/ocular/README.md

   As above, if `-allowGlyphSubstitution` is set to true and the `-inputGsmPath` is given, Ocular will produce simultaneous dual transcriptions: one *diplomatic* (literal) and one normalized to match the LM training data's orthography.

   Many more command-line options, including several that affect speed and accuracy, can be found below.
+Among these, `-skipAlreadyTranscribedDocs` might be particularly useful.

   **Optional: Continued model improvements during transcription**